-The Chinese Shar-pei dog is an ancient breed that originated in China and although its lineage is not well-defined, many believe the mastiff and chow chow breeds were involved in its development.
+The Chinese Shar-pei dog is an ancient breed that originated in China around the time of the Han Dynasty about 200 B.C., and although its lineage is not well-defined, many believe the mastiff and chow chow breeds were involved in its development.

 However, although this caused a steep decline in Chinese Shar-pei dogs, fanciers

 came to the rescue, among them most notably a gentleman by the name of

 Matgo Law from Hong Kong who was instrumental in getting a few of the

 breed into the hands of American and Canadian breeders.